keu/docs/astro/test-and-troubleshoot-locally.md

 To resolve a port availability error, you have the following options:

 - Stop all running Docker containers and restart your local environment.
-- Change the default ports for these components
+- Change the default ports for these components.

 #### Stop all running Docker containers